Main page

 Agastache nepetoides and Agastache scrophularia native Yellow Giant Hyssop can easily grow with just a couple of hours of sun each day while Agastache scrophularia requires part-sun.
 There are not too many woodland plants that flower in August that are so attractive to bees.

-Allium tricoccum and A. burdickii native The foliage is only present in spring and the inflorescence emerges in the summer.
+Allium tricoccum and A. burdickii native The plant is somewhat ephemeral.
+The foliage is only present in spring and the inflorescence emerges in the summer.
+It needs plenty of light in spring.

 Aquilegia (Columbine)native It does well in a range of conditions.
 Canadian Columbine is pollinated by hummingbirds.